PPPaully/realtime_cg/Task1_Glut_Circle/readme.txt

 5631076821 Mongkud Klungpornkun
 5631092821 Seehait Chockthanyawat

+Extra credit :

+• Anisotropic diffuse or specular shading
+• Writing the image to a image file instead of to the screen.
+• Some sort of "toon" shading.
+• Other shapes besides spheres.
+• Multiple spheres.

 Additional command line option (Parenthesis is optional) :
 -co
 This changes the rendered object(s) into cone shape.
 By default (without -co command), they will be sphere shape.
+-an
+This changes rendering type into anisotropic model shading.
+By default (without -an command), it will be simple model shading.
 -no n
 This creates and renders n object(s) into their own fixed position in fixed integer-square table.
 By default (without -no command), this will render only 1 object.
 -ts (n)